KacperSzlek/ILO-Selenium-Automation-Scripts/README.md

 # ILO-Selenium-Automation-Scripts
-Scripts that i use to automate startup and shutdown of my servers using selenium
+Scripts that i use to automate startup and shutdown of my servers using selenium.

 The ******* lines have been placed instead of passwords/logins and the ip address for obvious reasons.
 In the case of the vault.py and the gser.py the UN is login and the PW is password.